rustwasm/rfcs/text/010-wasm-pack-watch-and-serve.md

     -t, --target <target>      Sets the target environment. [possible values: browser, nodejs, no-modules] [default: browser]
-    -p, --port <port>          Bind to this port number with the local development HTTP server. [default: 8000]
+    -p, --port <port>          Bind to this port number with the local development HTTP server. [default: 8000] -r, --root <root>          Use this directory as the root to serve files from. [default: crate directory]

 ARGS:
     <path>                The path to the Rust crate.